dirigonaut/tabletoptapper/README.md

     - If either commands are null and their condition triggers then it just passes through
     - EX: ``` {"id": "die", "action": "branch", "args": [["<roll>", "<", 2], {"action":"inject", "args":["dice.usage.fail", ["<die>", "<die_path>", 2]]}, {"action":"resolve", "args":["<die>"]}]}```
 - loop:
-  - It is a looping function call
+  - It is a looping function call equivalent to python lambda functions or js anonymous function (aka functional looping)
     - It will call a rule for every entry in a collection passed to it
     - The keyword ```$idx$``` will be resolved to the element value at each pass as it loops through the collection calling the rule with it
     - Other hardcoded values or variables can be passed in as well